 If ever there was a polarising time of year, it’s now.
 The festive season can be lovely, exciting, heartwarming, and fun.
 It can also be incredibly stressful, lonely, claustrophobic, and difficult to cope with.
-Our mood might be lower than normal, due to it being winter, and the pressure to plaster a smile on our faces is one that weighs heavy; we don’t want to ruin the fun for anyone, but we’re not always feeling the in festive spirit either.
+Emotions can run high, and the pressure to plaster a smile on our faces is one that weighs heavy; we don’t want to ruin the fun for anyone, but we’re not always feeling the in festive spirit either.
 Depression is a complex illness and when we add the pressure and the expectations we feel to that, it can feel intolerable.

 Some of us have families we’re close to.
-We’re excited to see them.
-But, it’s not always easy.
+We look forward to seeing them every year an enjoy loud, people-filled, slightly chaotic Christmases.
+Some of us might prefer a quieter Christmas.
 We can begin to feel claustrophobic with so many people and so much noise around.
 We struggle to find any peace and quiet.

 We may have experienced divorce and find that we’re sharing the time we have with our children.
+It could be our first Christmas as a single parent.
 We may have children who we’re not in contact with.
 It can bring up all sorts of difficult emotions.

 Whatever our situation, we need time to recharge.
 The noise, the people, the isolation and loneliness can all fill us up until it feels hard to breathe.